Shweta-7322/PythonGame/README.md

 # PythonGame
-Python Game developed using pycharm IDE and pyThon.
+Python Game developed using PyCharm IDE and Python.
 It is a GUI application.